-Content Writer Interview Questions for Nigerian Employers
+Content Writer interview questions for Nigerian employers

-About this role in Nigeria
+About content writers in Nigeria

 Content roles in Nigerian tech are increasingly competitive — the bar for native-English business writing is high, and AI tooling has compressed the value of generic blog work.
 The candidates that matter are those who can do voice work (sound like the brand, not like the platform), reporting (find a story in the data), or technical depth (translate engineering concepts cleanly).
 Generic SEO content writers are oversupplied and underpaid.
 The interview signal: have them edit a paragraph in front of you, not just write one.